pypy/pypy.org/posts/2024/07/toy-knownbits.md

 ## Proving correctness of the transfer functions with Z3

-As one can probably tell from my most recent posts, I've been thinking about compiler correctness a lot recently.
+As one can probably tell from my recent posts, I've been thinking about compiler correctness a lot recently.
 Getting the transfer functions absolutely correct is really crucial, because a bug in them would lead to miscompilation of Python code when the abstract domain is added to the JIT.
 While the randomized